 Design Flaws in the Boeing 737On Sunday 8 January 1989 a brand-new Boeing 737-400 crashed, killing 47 of the 126 people on board.
 The ultimate cause was a design flaw in the CFM56 engine.
 It was an upgraded version of a previous model but was only tested on the ground, not in flight.
 That flaw caused damage of the left motor at high altitude.
 Subsequent fatal decisions were caused by the design of the human-machine interface and the unfamiliarity of the pilots with the improved display of instruments.
 The captain shutdown the right-hand motor while the left motor was on fire.
 They completely depended on the display of their instruments and simply could not see from the cockpit which motor was on fire.
 Some passengers could see fire in the engine with their own eyes, but trusted that the pilots knew what they were doing.
 Tragically, despite the state of the art technology in the cockpit, some passengers in the plane knew more than the captain.
 Knowledge on which their lives depended.
 So, the direct cause of the crash was shutting down a well-functioning motor and later, after a second explosion, the malfunctioning motor, which left the plane with no upward power.
 Although there was apparently still some power on board to power the instruments, the machine was going down before they could reach a save place for an emergency landing and the pilots thought they could not do anything about it.
 They tried but failed to restart the intact motor (why?).
 For a detailed description see: Kegworth air disaster in wiki.

 Comparing airplanes and birdsAirplanes are definitely more vulnerable for crash than any bird.
-Air Crash Investigation reveals causes such as: pilots are not aware that if an engine fails which one fails; sometimes they do not know that their engine is on fire; sometimes they do not know their fuel is zero; sometimes their landing gear is not in proper position for landing and they don't know or cannot do anything about it; they don't know they carry too much cargo; often the instruments in the cockpit give wrong information (height, speed, fuel consumption, autopilot on/off); they don't know how to glide efficiently without power; ice on the wings reduces lift; objects (birds!) fatally damage engines; mid-air collision of two planes; fuel tank explosion; uncontrolled decompression; controlled flight into terrain; flying and especially landing is very vulnerable for conditions such as thunderstorms, snow, ice, hail, wind, shear, turbulence, headwinds and tailwinds; take-off with under-inflated tyres (tires) can cause a fire.
+Air Crash Investigation reveals causes such as: pilots are often not aware that if an engine fails which one fails; sometimes they do not know that their engine is on fire; sometimes they do not know their fuel is zero; sometimes their landing gear is not in proper position for landing and they don't know or cannot do anything about it; they don't know they carry too much cargo; often the instruments in the cockpit give wrong information (height, speed, fuel consumption, autopilot on/off); they don't know how to glide efficiently without power; ice on the wings reduces lift; objects (birds!) fatally damage engines; mid-air collision of two planes; fuel tank explosion; uncontrolled decompression; controlled flight into terrain; spontaneous in-flight deployment of reverse thrust which should only be used on the ground for deceleration; flying and especially landing is very vulnerable for conditions such as thunderstorms, snow, ice, hail, wind, shear, turbulence, headwinds and tailwinds; take-off with under-inflated tyres (tires) can cause a fire.

 Allmost all these causes are absent in bird flight except possibly exhaustion above sea during migration (but no data are known), in flight predation by a bird of prey (Peregrine falcon) or shot by human gun fire.
 Never is a structural or mechanical failure the cause, nor knowledge about height or speed.